charlie-brunold/Civ6-Optimizer/README.md

     http://localhost:8000/civ-map-three.html
     ```
     * (Adjust the port number if you used a different one in step 3).
+    * Once loaded, use the "Scoring Weights" section in the controls panel to adjust weights dynamically and see the map update.

 ### Using Your Own Map Data